st-fedotov/graph-ce/README.md

 The conjecture is false at n = 19.
-This codebase rediscovers a counterexample in **about 10 minutes** of wall time on a 128-core CPU server (no GPU required), with 16 parallel CEM islands.
+This codebase rediscovers a counterexample in **about 10 minutes** of wall time on a 128-core CPU server (no GPU required), with 16 parallel Cross-Entropy Method islands.

 ## Result